A CHRISTMAS GIFT FOR MY YOUNGEST SON

 When I first decided I'd like to learn to quilt, I went straight to my best friend Jenny over at Come Quilt.
 Her mother was a fabulous quilter (Sue Garman) and Jenny's love of quilting and attention to detail was exactly what I wanted in a teacher.
 She gave up many a Saturday to show me the ropes, and she has my endless appreciation.
-To get me started, she asked me to head over to Connecting Threads so I could pick out a beginner kit.
-I have been a lover of kits ever since.
+To get me started, she asked me to head over to Amazon and pick out a quilt kit, I have been a lover of kits ever since!

 My First Domestically Quilted Quilt